MicrosoftDocs/OfficeDocs-MicrosoftSearch/MicrosoftSearch/confluence-cloud-connector.md

 Confluence Cloud Microsoft Graph connector supports search permissions visible to **Everyone** or **Only people with access to this data source**.
 If you choose **Everyone**, indexed data will appear in the search results for all users.
 If you choose **Only people with access to this data source**, indexed data will appear in the search results for users who have access to them.

 In Confluence Cloud, security permissions for users and groups are defined using space permissions and page restrictions.
-Page level restrictions, if present, will take precedence over space permissions.
+Page-level restrictions, if present, will take precedence over space permissions.

-If there are no page restrictions, the connector will check for space level permissions -
+If there are no page restrictions, the connector will check for space-level permissions -
 * In case space has 'anonymous users' access enabled, the content will be visible to all users within your tenant.
-* In case 'anonymous access' isn't enabled, the space level permissions will be honored.
+* In case 'anonymous access' isn't enabled, the space-level permissions will be honored.
 * In case space level permissions are not defined, the content will not be visible to any user in your tenant.

 >[!IMPORTANT]